nielsdoorn/nielsdoorn.github.io/index.md

 - studying the sensemaking approaches of students and experts while modelling test cases
 - researching the effects of introducing testing early, seamlessly and subtle in existing courses
+- developing a serious game to improve engagement of students in software testing

 ## Academic services